When it comes to making it through college, life can certainly be tough.

 We never bought a single sofa for our student house, and I don’t even think we really purchased chairs or much in the way of furniture in general.

-If you want a frugal college experience, stick with what old tenants left behind or find free shit on Kijiji.
+If you’re looking for ways to save money in college, stick with what old tenants left behind or find free items on Kijiji.

 One of the funniest moments I had in college was when my roommates brought back a free Kijiji sofa that had springs falling out the bottom of it as they carried it through the door.
 The thing was incredibly uncomfortable but it really did bond us.

-If you can learn how to do basic household maintenance or fix problems like clogged drains, toilet issues, or whatever else needs to be done, you can probably offer to do the work for your landlord in exchange for payment.
+If you can learn how to do basic household maintenance or fix problems like clogged drains, toilet issues, or whatever else needs to be done, you can probably offer to do the work for your landlord in exchange for payment when problems arise.

 If you sense an opportunity to make some extra money (which can be applied against your rent), take action.

 If you are in charge of paying the internet bill for your student house, make sure you stay as the account holder for at least one year/for as long as possible so you can eventually negotiate your internet bill.

 My housemates and I never did this, but in hindsight, we definitely could have threatened to move to Bell and had Rogers drop their monthly price for us if we had just bothered to ask.